marchy/Observable-Swift/README.md

 ## Overview

-Observable-Swift is a Swift library for value observing (via explicit usage of `Observable<T>`) and subscribable events (also explicit, using `Event<T>`).
+Observables-Swift is a Swift library for value observing (via explicit usage of `Observable<T>`) and subscribable events (also explicit, using `Event<T>`).
 While it is not exactly "KVO for Swift" (it is explicit, there are no "Keys", ...) it is a catchy name so you can call it that if you want.
 The library is still under development, just as Swift is.
 Any contributions, both in terms of suggestions/ideas or actual code are welcome.

-Observable-Swift is brought to you by Leszek Ślażyński (slazyk), you can follow me on [twitter](https://twitter.com/slazyk) and [github](https://github.com/slazyk).
+Observables-Swift is brought to you by Leszek Ślażyński (slazyk), you can follow me on [twitter](https://twitter.com/slazyk) and [github](https://github.com/slazyk).
 Also check out [SINQ](https://github.com/slazyk/SINQ) my other Swift library that makes working with collections a breeze.

 ### Observables